 I take great pleasure in breathing new life back into old parts.
 Although I like shiny things, I will always err on the side of restoring an original part back into service before going the replacement route.
 Unfortunately, rust is the enemy of old bikes, and I have encountered a lot of it on the Shovelhead project.
 If you plan to repaint a part, I suggest you do your best to remove rust before starting that process.

 Anyways, there are quite a few ways to remove rust, including the use of abrasives and acids.
 Within each category, there are then more than a few methods to choose from in terms of type of abrasive or type of acid.
 None of the methods is crazy expensive, but commercial sandblasting isn’t really all that cheap.
-Similarly, over-the-counter rust removal chemicals (like the kind you get at Home Depot) can also get pricey, especially if you are working on a larger part and need many bottles.
+Similarly, over-the-counter rust removal chemicals (like the kind you get at Home Depot or Amazon) can also get pricey, especially if you are working on a larger part and need many bottles.
 Don’t get me wrong, over-the-counter chemicals work great, and I use them all the time on smaller parts.
 Unfortunately, sometimes you need to remove rust from a gas tank or wheels.

 So, let’s get to the real reason you are here.
 You want to know how to remove rust cheaply, but also how to do it right!
 HappyWrench is here to help.

 I recently removed the rust from the insides of my Shovelhead gas tanks (yes, tanks for those unfamiliar with American iron, there are two).
 I used the white vinegar method and was very happy with the results (I have also done this on dozens of other smaller parts in the past).
-White vinegar can be bought by the gallon at Walmart very cheap (I think it was about $1.89 a bottle).
+White vinegar can be bought by the gallon at Walmart or Amazon very cheap (I think it was about $1.89 a bottle).
 I tried Costco and Publix first, but Walmart ended up being the most affordable source.
 The reason vinegar works is that it contains acetic acid.

 Rust Removal Steps: